cynkra/dm/tests/testthat/_snaps/rows-db.md

       3      3 <NA>     2.5
     Code
       rows_insert(data, test_db_src_frame(select = 4, where = "z"), in_place = TRUE)
+    Message
+      Found more than one class "blob" in cache; using the first, from namespace 'blob' Also defined by 'jsonlite'
+      Found more than one class "blob" in cache; using the first, from namespace 'blob' Also defined by 'jsonlite'
+    Code
       data %>% arrange(select)
     Output
         select where exists